Home

 After Prince Albert’s premature death in December 1861, Victoria plummeted into a deep state of mourning, which she never completely left.
 Her grief has become a symbol of her reign and is the first thing people think of whenever talking about Victoria and her era.

-I have made it my mission to show that there was more to Queen Victoria than most people realise.
+One of Queen Victoria’s biggest fears was being forgotten to history so I have made it my mission to create a space that allows people to learn about and understand the true Victoria.
 Across my website you will find a countless blogs about Queen Victoria’s life and reign, along with biographies about her children and grandchildren.
 You will also find some entries from Queen Victoria’s journal, which she wrote every day between August 1832 and her death in January 1901!

 error: Content is protected !!